tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Similarly, NRP3 and NRP4 can share amongst themselves any available bandwidth allocated to them, but they cannot share available bandwidth allocated to NRP1 or NRP2.
-In both cases, the Max Reservable Bandwidth may exceed the actual physical link resource capacity to allow for over subscription.
+In both cases, the Max Reservable Bandwidth may exceed the actual physical link resource capacity to allow for oversubscription.

 ~~~~~~
   I-----------------------------I     I-----------------------------I